moby/moby/docs/sources/articles/dockerfile_best-practices.md

 > Note: for more detailed explanations of any of the Dockerfile commands
 >mentioned here, visit the [Dockerfile Reference](https://docs.docker.com/reference/builder/) page.

-## General Guidelines and Recommendations
+## General guidelines and recommendations

 ### Containers should be ephemeral